 He smiled.
 “Very much so, actually.
 But don’t worry, it’s in the best interests of my client that I don’t give too many details at this stage.
 I’ll speak in mostly general terms, though I hope you’ll forgive me for beginning with a rather unfamiliar example for most of you.

-“Now, my brother and I are half Sri Lankan, and it’s he who brought a certain artifact to my attention: the Statue of Tara.”
-Ryan then motioned in my general direction, and the cameramen all turned as if on cue.
+“Now, my brother and I are half Sri Lankan on our mother’s side.
+It’s he who brought a certain artifact to my attention: the Statue of Tara.”
+Ryan then motioned in my general direction, and the cameramen all turned to point at me as if on cue.
 I waved.

 “A statue that’s currently held on display in the British Museum.
 It’s a Sri Lankan artifact, probably from the central province, thought to be looted during the colonial era.
 And it’s a lucky one, truth be told.
 Most museums display about 3 percent of its total artifacts, after all.
 I’ve always wondered how many things lie in those rooms that would take central place in another location.”

-A voice broke out from the crowd, with a professorial accent that somehow still shook with fury.
+A voice broke out from the crowd, with a nasal, scholarly tone that simultaneously shook with fury.
 “The Tara Statue was not looted!”

 I was tempted to yell back a response to that one, but Ryan was quicker.
 “There are alternative explanations, of course.”
 He stepped forward, and nodded his head in the dissenter’s direction.
 “Neither do I want to denounce the entire field of archaeology.
 I’m a great admirer of the partage system, for example.
 And there are always excuses, some better than others.
 Can we be certain which nation has the strongest claims?
 Do we offer a conquered people’s artifacts to the descendants of their conquerors?
 Isn’t it right for the world’s relics to remain in the hands of those who can best take care of them?”